-When carrying out a project or services, especially within higher risk industries like construction, you will often be asked for risk assessments and method statements for the work.
+In high-risk industries like construction, you will often be asked for risk assessments and method statements (RAMS) for your work.

 For more information on completing a risk assessment, check out the 5 steps to risk assessment.